jmatthiesen/dotnet-ai-resources/README.md

 - [Demystifying Retrieval Augmented Generation with .NET](https://devblogs.microsoft.com/dotnet/demystifying-retrieval-augmented-generation-with-dotnet/) - A detailed walkthrough of how to work with your data in .NET, using the concept known as Retrieval Augmented Generation.
 - [AugmentR](https://github.com/bradygaster/AugmentR) - An example chat bot demonstrating the use of Semantic Kernel in a .NET Aspire project, augmenting chats with data from public internet URLs.
 - [Vector Search AI Assistant](https://github.com/Azure/Vector-Search-AI-Assistant/tree/cognitive-search-vector) - Demo app showing how to combine data from CosmosDB, with Azure OpenAI Services and queries against cognitive search to create an AI search assistant.
 - [Vector Search AI Assistant with MongoDB](https://github.com/Azure/Vector-Search-AI-Assistant-MongoDBvCore) - Demo app showing how to combine data from Azure CosmosDB for MongoDB, with queries against Azure OpenAI Services.

-## Incorporating AI into different workloads/app types
+## Include AI in different workloads/app types

+### Teams
 - [Building generative AI powered bots with Teams Toolkit and AI library for .NET | .NET Conf 2023](https://youtu.be/E6sEr3OrwgA?si=VmL5yUr3B21yU83u) - How to create bots for use in Microsoft Teams, using generative AI and .NET.
+- [Enable Hybrid Search (Vector + Semantic) for your external data on Copilot for Microsoft 365 using Azure AI Search and .NET](https://adoption.microsoft.com/en-us/sample-solution-gallery/sample/officedev-copilot-for-m365-plugins-samples-msgext-doc-search-csharp/) - Microsoft sample showing how to integrate Azure Search in a Teams message extension.

 # SDKs